-Logistics: Plan to arrive 15 minutes early.
-It is best to park in the brick garage at the corner of Capitol and Sewell Streets where duration is unlimited and you won’t be ticketed if you have to stay longer than two hours.
+Logistics: Plan to arrive at the State House 15 minutes early.
+It is best to park in the brick garage at the corner of Capitol and Sewall Streets where duration is unlimited and you won’t be ticketed if you have to stay longer than two hours.
 A good map and directions are here.